Perapoguvijay/bank-churn-analysis-dashboard/README.md

 Open it in Power BI Desktop.

-Load the provided dataset (.csv or .xlsx).

-Interact with the dashboard to explore insights.

-Future Improvements

-Extend the project by adding predictive churn modeling using Python (Logistic Regression, Random Forest).

-Deploy the dashboard online for interactive access.

 Conclusion
 The Bank Churn Analysis Dashboard highlights valuable insights into customer behavior and retention challenges.
 By analyzing churn across demographics, geography, and customer activity, the project identifies high-risk groups that require focused retention strategies.
 This analysis can help banks reduce churn, improve customer satisfaction, and strengthen long-term profitability.